 Here’s a breakdown of what the law says and how it might apply in this case.

-What does the law in question cover, exactly?
+law in question cover, exactly?

 The “prohibition on contributions, donations, expenditures, independent expenditures, and disbursements by foreign nationals.”